GamzeEbru/GamzeEbru/README.md

 ## Hi there 👋, My name is Gamze Ebru
 ### *A front-end engineer from Turkey.*
-*I am a 4th year computer engineering student at Bolu Abant İzzet Baysal University.
-I want to continue my career as a **frontend developer**.I continue my work in this field.*
+*I am a computer engineering graduate.
+I want to continue my career as a **WEB developer**.
+I continue my work in this field.*

 ## Skills
 ### Advanced